Kenya Defence Forces: Jomo Kenyatta Administration

-On independence, the Kenyan Parliament created the Kenya Military Forces through the KMF Act 1963.
+Kenya's independence on the midnight of 12 December 1963 was an enormous milestone.
+On independence, the Kenyan Parliament created the Kenya Military Forces (KMF) through the KMF Act 1963.
 Thus 3 KAR, 5 KAR, and 11 KAR became 3 Kenya Rifles, 5 Kenya Rifles, and 11 Kenya Rifles respectively.
-The transformation of King's African Rifles to Kenya Military Forces on the midnight of 12 December 1963 was a major milestone.
 The new independence government retained senior British military officers as advisers and trainers to the new Kenyan army.
 They stayed on, administering the former KAR units as they developed more Kenyan characteristics.
 The Kenya Regiment composed of British settlers was disbanded.

-Between 1963 and 1967, Kenya fought the Shifta War against Somali residents who sought union with their kin in the Somali Republic to the north.
+Between 1963 and 1967, Kenya fought the Shifta War against Somali residents who sought union with their kin in the Somali Republic to the north-east.
+In late 1963, 5th Kenya Rifles was sent to the North Eastern Province as a response to the growing number of Shifta ambushes.
+Also dispatched were additional police and the General Service Unit.
+The Shifta were lightly loaded and very mobile, and could draw on substantial support from the local Kenyan-Somali population.
+The army and police forcibly resettled the population into "new villages" and conducted sweeps to destroy the Shifta beyond, including making mortar attacks on assumed Shifta positions.

 On the evening of 24 January 1964, the failure of the Kenyan Prime Minister to appear on television, where 11th Kenya Rifles junior soldiers had been expecting a televised speech and hoping for a pay rise announcement, caused the men to mutiny.
 Parsons says it is possible that the speech was only broadcast on the radio in the Nakuru area where Lanet Barracks, home of the battalion, was located.
 Kenyatta's government held two separate courts-martial for 43 soldiers.